Chimmiii/Bike-my-Type/README.md

 git clone [https://github.com/YOUR_GITHUB_USERNAME/Bike-my-Type.git](https://github.com/YOUR_GITHUB_USERNAME/Bike-my-Type.git)

-Navigate to the project directory.
+(Remember to replace YOUR_GITHUB_USERNAME with your actual username.)

-Open the project in your IDE (e.g., import as a Maven/Gradle or simple Java project).
+Open the Project: Import the cloned directory into your Java IDE.

-Compile and run the FinalProject.java file, which contains the main method.

-The application should launch the main Java Swing window displaying the bike inventory.
+Run: Execute the main method located in FinalProject.java.

 👥 Group Members

-This project was developed by the Pokpok Girls group for CMSC 22.
+This project was completed by the Pokpok Girls group.

 Name

-Role/Contribution
+Primary Role

 Bacsal, Glaziela B.